Penfu/ES-CPNV-TeamBuilder/README.md

 ## Autologin

-The id of the autologed member is define in the root .env file.
+The autologed member id is define in the .env config file.

 ```php
 const USER_ID = 1;